Back To Search Results

 Complications

-The major complications associated with PE include the following:
+The primary complications associated with PE include:

 • Recurrent thromboembolism